arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 ### Power Consumption

 <p style="text-align: justify;">
+<strong>Work in progress</strong>.
 The table below summarizes the power consumption of the Nicla Sense Env in different test cases.
 Notice that the board's operating current will depend greatly on the application.
 </p>

 |             **Parameter**            |   **Symbol**   | **Min** | **Typ** | **Max** | **Unit** |